prashanthvaditha/Revenue-Forecasting/README.md

 ### Overview

-This notebook demonstrates time series demand forecasting using ARIMA (Autoregressive Integrated Moving Average), SARIMA (Seasonal ARIMA), and SARIMAX (SARIMA with Exogenous Regressors) models.
+This notebook demonstrates time series Revenue forecasting using ARIMA (Autoregressive Integrated Moving Average), SARIMA (Seasonal ARIMA), and SARIMAX (SARIMA with Exogenous Regressors) models.
 It uses a dataset of daily revenue, discount rates, and coupon rates to predict future revenue.

 ### Contents